PerfLite/CreateAddons_smart/README.md

 ## Testing and Bugs

-The mod has been tested, but not 100%.
+The mod has been tested, but not 100% complete.
 Bugs and unexpected behavior are possible.
-If you find any issues, please report them to the author.
+If you find any issues, please report them to me.

 ## License